May 31, 2004

 Q. Do you have a list of green businesses available to the public.

-A. Most of our information on purchasing is for businesses, but there are some
+A. Most of our information on purchasing is for businesses, but there

 things available that would be of interest to the public.